rfomin/elfbsp/INSTALL.md

     make install

-NOTE: on BSD systems the manual page may be installed into the wrong directory.
-Edit the Makefile, find the `MANDIR` variable (it is near the top) and change it to this:
+NOTE: on BSD systems the manual page may be installed into the wrong directory (and not be found).
+To fix this, edit the Makefile, find the `MANDIR` variable (it is near the top) and change it to this:

     MANDIR=$(PREFIX)/man